b10wf15h3d/b10wf15h3d.github.io/_posts/2022-04-20-My-OSCP-Story.md

 Having failed the exam back in Oct '21 I entered this one very nonchalant, what will be will be!
 With the addition of Active Directory I really had no idea what to expect, on one hand reading Reddit posts I knew if I had covered the OSCP pdf I would be fine however on the other hand a lengthy post with dozens of disgruntled students made me weary.

-I passed with 80/100 points!
+Oh btw I passed with 80/100 points!

 ## Advice